baobuiquang/baobuiquang.github.io/_posts/2021-03-25-publish-your-package.md

 If there is any error, you should:

-* Check your package's name, it maybe used by other user (for example: you can't name your package `react` or `vue`).
+* Check your package's name, it maybe used by other user (for example: you can't name your package `react` or `vue`, because they are already exist).
 In this case, you should change your package's name, or publish your package under your name or organization's name.
-* Check your folder's structure, `package.json` file.
+* Check your folder's structure and `package.json` file.
 * Check your npm account.

+This is the end of this post, happy coding!